ST. LOUIS — Somebody knocked some sense into Chevrolet before Game 5 of the World Series.

 Thankfully, when word began to get out regarding the under-baked promotion, Chevy (and MLB) canceled it and tried to collect the cards, which were taped to seats at strategic points throughout the stadium.
 They were to be held up after the second inning ended, presumably for a live commercial on Fox TV.

-Can you imagine them even thinking of doing this at Fenway Park?
+Can you even imagine them even thinking of doing this at Fenway Park?

 UPDATE: Here's a statement from Michael Albano, Chevrolet spokesperson, who managed to shoehorn a commercial into his explanation of why the stunt was canceled: